Cultivated icon Cultivated

 Current challenge

-Hybrid products can include blends of plant-based meat and conventional meat as well as combinations of plant-based meat and cultivated meat.
-Consumer acceptance of hybrids, however, may be challenging.
+Blended products include blends of plant-based meat and conventional meat while hybrid products are combinations of plant-based meat and cultivated meat.
+However, consumer acceptance of either type of product may be challenging.
 Surveys of consumer preferences (Caputo et al., 2022; Profeta et al., 2021) indicate that conventional meat products are perceived as tastier compared to alternative meats, including blended products.

-Marketing challenges for hybrid products could affect consumer acceptance.
-As with cultivated meat, hybrids may be marketed with inconsistent names like “blended,” “enriched,” or “healthier meat” and could benefit from nomenclature testing similar to that previously conducted for cultivated meat.
-There is also debate whether blended products might only appeal to a niche market.
-Various marketing strategies using plant- or meat-forward advertising tools will likely influence the perception of hybrids.
+Marketing challenges for these products could affect consumer acceptance.
+As with cultivated meat, these products may be marketed with inconsistent names like “blended,” “enriched,” “hybrid,” or “healthier meat” and could benefit from nomenclature testing similar to that previously conducted for cultivated meat.
+There is also debate whether these products might only appeal to a niche market.
+Various marketing strategies using plant- or meat-forward advertising tools will likely influence the perception of hybrid and blended products.
 Plant-based ingredients in plant-forward approaches may promote products as more nutritious, but could be viewed as historically cheap plant-based fillers in meat-forward marketing.
-Manufacturers of hybrid products, however, are generally motivated by nutrition and environmental sustainability, which may increase the overall production cost compared to conventional meat but lower market prices compared to purely plant-based meat.
+Manufacturers of blended products, however, are generally motivated by nutrition and environmental sustainability, which may increase the overall production cost compared to conventional meat but lower market prices compared to purely plant-based meat.
 In this case, the conventional meat—as the cheaper ingredient—is perhaps more appropriately viewed as a filler for the plant-based meat.

 Proposed solution

-Current data from plant-based protein and conventional meat hybrids, which are already available to consumers, could be informative for future plant-based protein and cultivated meat hybrids.
-Several small-scale (Phil’s Finest, Rebel Meat, Hidden Veggies) and large-scale (Perdue, Tyson, Hormel, Dairy Farmers of America) food companies offer a variety of hybrids.
-These products typically contain 20–50% plant protein with various plant-based ingredients like vegetables, fruits, mushrooms, and spices.
-Biomass fermentation-derived mycoprotein blends like the Better Meat Co.’s partnership with Perdue chicken is another hybrid possibility.
-Hormel has argued that a blend of 70% meat and 30% plant-based ingredients is ideal for flavor and production.
-However, more research—including taste profiling, techno-economic analyses, and life cycle analyses—is necessary to understand the optimal ratio of hybrid products to improve their organoleptic properties, cost, sustainability, and consumer acceptance.
+Current data from plant-based protein and conventional meat blends, which are already available to consumers, could be informative for future plant-based protein and cultivated meat hybrids.
+Several small-scale (Phil’s Finest, Rebel Meat, Hidden Veggies) and large-scale (Perdue, Tyson, Hormel, Dairy Farmers of America) food companies offer a variety of blended products.
+These products typically contain 20 to 50 percent plant protein with various plant-based ingredients like vegetables, fruits, mushrooms, and spices.
+Biomass fermentation-derived mycoprotein blends like the Better Meat Co.’s partnership with Perdue chicken is another blended product possibility.
+Hormel has argued that a blend of 70 percent meat and 30 percent plant-based ingredients is ideal for flavor and production.
+However, more research—including taste profiling, techno-economic analyses, and life cycle analyses—is necessary to understand the optimal ratio of blended or hybrid products to improve their organoleptic properties, cost, sustainability, and consumer acceptance.

-When given a choice, European consumers expressed willingness to try hybrids containing 25–50% plant substitutes.
-Efforts to encourage consumer input in creating hybrids, like the James Beard Blended Burger Project, could promote consumer acceptance.
-A study showed that the taste of a 70% meat to 30% mushroom hybrid was preferred over different types of plant-based burgers during a blind taste test.
-However, hybrid preference decreased when the consumer was informed beforehand (unblinded tasting), possibly because of low consumer familiarity with hybrid products.
-Since studies (Grasso and Jaworska, 2020; Grasso et al., 2022) suggest that consumers could view hybrids as healthier than conventional meat, one marketing idea for such hybrid products is the promotion of “hidden vegetables,” offering consumers a way to achieve a healthier diet without fundamentally changing their eating habits.
-Some consumers also associate hybrids with environmental and animal welfare benefits.
-However, the focus on the improved nutritional quality of hybrid products could be the most effective marketing strategy.
-Efforts to optimize the nutritional properties and understand consumer acceptance of plant-based and conventional meat blends can readily be translated to plant-based and cultivated meat hybrids.
+When given a choice, European consumers expressed willingness to try blended products containing 25 to 50 percent plant substitutes.
+Efforts to encourage consumer input in creating blended products, like the James Beard Blended Burger Project, could promote consumer acceptance.
+A study showed that the taste of a 70 percent meat to 30 percent mushroom hybrid was preferred over different types of plant-based burgers during a blind taste test.
+However, blended product preference decreased when the consumer was informed beforehand (unblinded tasting), possibly because of low consumer familiarity with blended products.
+Since studies (Grasso and Jaworska, 2020; Grasso et al., 2022) suggest that consumers could view blended products as healthier than conventional meat, one marketing idea for such products is the promotion of “hidden vegetables,” offering consumers a way to achieve a healthier diet without fundamentally changing their eating habits.
+Some consumers also associate blended products with environmental and animal welfare benefits.
+However, the focus on the improved nutritional quality of these products could be the most effective marketing strategy.
+Efforts to optimize the nutritional properties and understand consumer acceptance of plant-based and conventional meat blends can readily be translated to plant-based and cultivated meat hybrid products.

 Anticipated impact

-Hybrids could offer familiar forms of meat that balance nutrition, sustainability, cost, and animal welfare.
-In addition, cultivated meat hybrids could facilitate market entry for cultivated meat by helping to lower the cost and providing a low-threshold introduction to cultivated meat.
+Cultivated meat hybrids could facilitate market entry for cultivated meat by helping to lower the cost and providing a low-threshold introduction to cultivated meat, while also offering nutritional and environmental benefits relative to fully cultivated products.
 The improved organoleptic properties of plant-based and cultivated meat hybrids could also increase consumer acceptance from some vegetarians.
 However, increased consumer awareness through health-focused marketing is needed.
 Otherwise, hybrid products may only serve a niche market and be mistakenly viewed as highly processed.

-Consumer acceptance will allow hybrids to function as a valuable bridge for consumers to enjoy the health and environmental benefits of a more plant-based diet with the additional advantages of cultivated meat’s organoleptic properties.
+Consumer acceptance will allow hybrid products to function as a valuable bridge for consumers to enjoy the health and environmental benefits of a more plant-based diet with the additional advantages of cultivated meat’s organoleptic properties.

 GFI resources